 “You’re blessed when you get your inside world – your mind and heart – put right.
 Then you can see God in the outside world.
 (Matthew 5:8, The Message)

 In the film, The Ron Clark Story (2006), Matthew Perry plays native North Carolinian teacher Ron Clark who moves to New York City to teach elementary school.
-Clark learns quickly that the inner city school system is very different from the school system in small town North Carolina.
+Clark learns quickly that the inner city school system is very different from that in small-town North Carolina.
 But Clark also learns that the inner city kids need the same love that the small town kids do.

 United Methodist minister James Howell reminds us that “many great teachers and heroes, from Gregory of Nyssa in the fourth century to Mother Teresa in the twentieth have taught us that we ‘see God’ in what is not at all invisible: in our neighbor.”